seperez/IOT/README.md

 ### Scaffolding

-within the project folder you will find two other folders:
+Within the project folder you will find two other folders:

 App: contains the mean.js scaffolding for a mean project.
 Arduino: contains the program for the arduino devices both as clients and server.